Doctor Who season 14 full season guide: plot, cast and everything we know

 Doctor Who season 14 cast

-When he was first announced as The Doctor, Ncuti said in a statement: "There aren’t quite the words to describe how I’m feeling.
-A mix of deeply honoured, beyond excited and of course a little bit scared.
-This role and show means so much to so many around the world, including myself, and each one of my incredibly talented predecessors has handled that unique responsibility and privilege with the utmost care.
+When he was first announced as The Doctor, Ncuti said in a statement: "There aren't quite the words to describe how I’m feeling.
+A mix of deeply honored, beyond excited and of course a little bit scared.
+This role and show means so much to so many around the world, including myself, and each one of my incredibly talented predecessors has handled that unique responsibility and privilege with the utmost care."

 In July 2023, Ncuti confirmed that he wasn't going to be a one-and-done Doctor as he will be sticking around beyond season 14.
 In an interview with Rolling Stone UK, the incoming Time Lord made it clear he'd be working on more episodes and revealed a little bit more info about his version of the Doctor.

 "My Doctor is emotionally vulnerable.
-He hides it with humour, but he's lonely", Ncuti said.
+He hides it with humor, but he's lonely", Ncuti said.
 "I can't say much more than that; I don't want to spoil anything.
 But he's also energetic!
 The poor cameramen struggled to keep up."

 Ncuti Gatwa in his brown tweed suit costume as The Doctor.